cernopendata/cms-opendata-guide/docs/about.md

 # About

-This is the offcial guide for CMS open data.
+This is the guide for CMS open data.
 All CMS instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
+This guide is brought to you by the CMS open data group, on a best-effort basis.
+All software and instructions are provided "as is", without warranty of any kind.
+This is ongoing work and we appreciate your feedback and/or your help building this guide.

 ## Contributors